STANDARD CONDITIONS OF HIRE OF COVERDALE MEMORIAL HALL & ANNEXE

 EXTRA CONDITIONS ATTACHED TO YOUR BOOKING

-DUE TO THE CORONA VIRUS PANDEMIC, COVERDALE MEMORIAL HALL COMMITTEE ASK YOU TO IMPLEMENT THE FOLLOWING ADDITIONAL CONDITIONS:
+DUE TO THE COVID-19 PANDEMIC, COVERDALE MEMORIAL HALL COMMITTEE EXPECT HIRERS TO COMPLY WITH THE FOLLOWING ADDITIONAL CONDITIONS:

 Ensure that everyone attending your activity/ event understands that they must NOT do so if they, or anyone in their household, has COVID-19 symptoms.